vowsjs/kyuri/README.md

 [Vows][3]  is a popular [Behavior Driven Development[4] framework for node.js.
 Vows was built from the ground up to test asynchronous code.
 It executes your tests in parallel when it makes sense, and sequentially when there are dependencies.

-Instead of crafting your VowsJS code from hand (using JavaScript), prenup allows you to auto-generate Vows stubs.
+Instead of crafting your VowsJS code from hand (using JavaScript), kyuri allows you to auto-generate Vows stubs.

 For further information about VowsJS, please visit it's repository here.